ssilverman/QNEthernet/README.md

 * `send(host, port, data, len)`: Sends a packet without having to use `beginPacket()`, `write()`, and `endPacket()`.
 It causes less overhead.
 The host can be either an IP address or a hostname.
+* `setDiffServ(ds)`: Sets the differentiated services (DiffServ) field in the IP header, setting up any necessary internal state.
 * `setReceiveQueueSize(size)`: Changes the receive queue size.
 The minimum possible value is 1 and the default is 1.
 If a value of zero is used, it will default to 1.
 If the new size is smaller than the number of items in the queue